ilionx-GenAI-Midden/hyperdev/.github/instructions/use-uv.instructions.md

 ---
 Use UV for Dependency Management: When generating code that requires dependencies, or when running scripts, use the `uv` tool for managing dependencies and executing scripts.
 Do not use `pip` or `requirements.txt` for dependency management.

-Ne projects should be initialized with `uv init --bare`.
+New projects should be initialized with `uv init --bare`.
 This will create a new project without example scripts.

 Dependencies can be added with `uv add <my_package_name>`.
 A specific version can be specified using `uv add <my_package_name>==1.2.3`, but prefer trying to add without explicit version numbers.
 Scripts can be run with `uv run <my_script.py>`.